 Equipment

-- 1 baking sheet lined with parchment paper
+- 1 prepared baking sheet lined with parchment paper or a silicone mat

 - 1 large bowl or medium bowl